 This, of course, does not mean Judo is not effective in self-defense.
-Control in a clinch or very close position is essential, as street fights often end there.
+Control in the clinch is essential, as street fights often end there.

 Another possible problem with the street effectiveness of Judo is the heavy reliance on the grip of the judogi.

-We’ve spoken many times about the practicality of boxing in a street fight.
+The practicality of boxing in a street fight is undeniable.
 Punches are the fastest strikes that can be thrown and are usually the safest.